germanolsd/fancyInOut/README.md

 // no need to import anything else
 ```

-Integration with other frameworks such as react or svelte can be done right now using the JS api, and native wrappers for those are coming in the next update.
+Integration with other frameworks such as react or svelte can be done right now using the JS api.

-callbacks are called whenever the enter or leave animation ends
+Native wrappers for those are coming in the next update.

+### Options object params

 | Option           | Description                                      | Default Value | Type | Values
 | -------          | -----------                                      | ------------- | ---- | ------